 Either this, or say goodbye to a balanced and productive life, and meet your new friends: constant anxiety and self-blaming.

 - Optimize your work.
 Since you’ve already set the priorities, you need exactly what you have to work on first.
 My suggestions would be to do your best to cut off all the distractions, without turning these attempts into another form of procrastination.
-What works great for most of people under pressure is Pomodoro technique.
+What works great for many people under pressure is the Pomodoro technique.
 The idea is simple: work for 25 minutes straight without any distractions, take a 5-minute break, repeat.
 The trick is to dive into work right away and get into the flow.
 Pomodoro browser extensions do help, this one’s great, don’t waste your time looking for a better one, they’re all the same.
 Once you make it through the toughest period, and have some room for self-improvement, spend some time reading a couple books on productivity, or what’s even better — see a therapist or a coach who’d be able to give you a couple ideas about things you should work on to become happier and more productive.

 Welcome to Balancetown